LimitlessManMLB/TheHandyForUnity_APIv2/README.md

 HAMP, HDSP and HSSP mode must be set prior to send their commands.
 Otherwise, an error will by throw by the server.

-There is the listing as code in my class HandyHTTPConnection.cs :
+There is the listing as given in my class HandyHTTPConnection.cs :

 - Handy Alternate Motion Protocol (HAMP) operations :
     -   HAMP_Start